Masterplanning with Creative Intentions

 At Creative Intentions we can help you visualise your plans and, with our partner professionals, advise you of the best course to reach your goals.

-Urban Design has come to the front of the public consciousness in recent years with the re-build of Christchurch, the housing shortage in Auckland and earthquake strengthening in Wellington.
+Coming into the front of the public consciousness in recent years with the re-build of Christchurch, the housing shortage in Auckland and earthquake strengthening in Wellington.

 Good Urban design is at the heart of a cities ‘resilience’, and a sound background in both Design and Social, Economic & Environmental development is the key to good Urban Design.